kytrinyx/therapeutic-refactoring/README.md

 * calculating where to truncate a string using match-if brackets
 * doing a case insensitive regex, and then downcasing afterwards

+### Duplicated Tests

+With this I mean tests that test the same thing in many ways, instead of designing a better test.